Standards of Student Conduct

 - Issue the student one or more of the following types of disciplinary actions, unless the Dean of Student Services and the student agree to another appropriate disciplinary action; for example, restitution, formal apology, reflection paper, mediation, educational learning opportunity, restorative justice learning opportunity:

-- Verbal Warning: A student receiving a verbal warning will have met with the Dean of Student Services to discuss the inappropriate behavior and is given oral notice that continuation or repetition of misconduct may be cause for further disciplinary action.
+- Verbal Reprimand: A student receiving a verbal reprimand will have met with the Dean of Student Services to discuss the inappropriate behavior.
+The student is given oral notice to cease and desist from conduct determined to violate the Standards of Student Conduct and that continuation or repetition of misconduct may be cause for further disciplinary action.
+A record of the fact that a verbal reprimand has been given may become part of a student's record at the college for a period of up to one year.

-- Written Reprimand: A student receiving a written reprimand will have met with the Dean of Student Services to discuss the inappropriate behavior and is given written notification that continuation or repetition of misconduct may result in further disciplinary action and may be considered in the event of future violations.
+- Written Reprimand: A student receiving a written reprimand will have met with the Dean of Student Services to discuss the inappropriate behavior.
+The student is given written notification to cease and desist from conduct determined to violate the Standards of Student Conduct and that continuation or repetition of misconduct may result in further disciplinary action and may be considered in the event of future violations.
+Written reprimands may become part of a student's permanent record at the college.

 - Disciplinary Probation: A student receiving disciplinary probation is placed on conditional participation in College District classes, activities and/or privileges for a specified period time, and is notified that any other misconduct during the probation period will be cause for other disciplinary action, including suspension.
 Disciplinary Probation may include ineligibility for student organization officer positions.